-We have been talking about home remedies for decades.
+We have been writing about home remedies for over 40 years.
 We love simple, inexpensive approaches to common problems so long as they work.
 That is especially true now when people are home without easy access to medical care.
 But how do we know if they work, or if people just think they might?
 What we need are scientific studies to determine the effectiveness of some common treatments.
 This reader wants to know if there is any science to support the old wives’ tales.

 Scientific Studies About Home Remedies: